Overview of capability mapping

 Tips: Try to keep your capability map to no more than two levels only.
 This will make your map easier to understand and communicate.

-Note, each capability on your map must have a unique name.
-A capability that already exists on your map (determined by name) is automatically disabled for selection from the Jibility library.
+Note that each capability on your map must have a unique name.
+A capability already on your map (determined by name) is automatically disabled for selection from the Jibility library.

 Deleting a capability